Stanislav Ianevski

+Biography

-Ianevski was born in Sofia.
-He lived in England for five years, as well as in Israel.
+Yanevski was born on 16 May 1985 in Sofia.
+He lived in England for five years as well as in Israel.
 While attending Mill Hill School in the United Kingdom with fellow Harry Potter actor Harry Melling, Ianevski had no particular acting aspirations and was not a drama student.
 He had only auditioned for Harry Potter and the Goblet of Fire after being spotted by Fiona Weir, a casting director who prompted him to attend an acting workshop, which resulted in his casting as Viktor Krum, a Bulgarian character in the Harry Potter series.
 He was selected from 650 others, most of whom had auditioned in Sofia.
 He also starred in Hostel: Part II, the sequel to Eli Roth's film Hostel.